Subhabrata1190/my-video-player/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## my-video-player

+This is a UI assignment for Full Stack Developer Course held by IIHT for Cognizant

+The goal is to create a video player with the following Functionalities

+## Functionalities

+1. <The functionalities details will be update in future commit>